• Skip to primary navigation

 Other Additions

 We used to add raisins to our Amish cauliflower and broccoli salad, but I prefer it without them.
 However, I know some people enjoy golden raisins, sunflower seeds, pumpkin seeds, etc. in their broccoli salad.
+So feel free to add whatever else you think would be good in here.

 a bowl of broccoli salad with flowers in the background.